 With respect to systematic changes in temporal space, the role vectors of most actors are smooth over time.
-However, a few people experiences a large increase in the weight of the inactivity role in December (i.e., persons #6, 13, 36, 67, 76).
+However, a few people experience a large increase in the weight of the inactivity role in December (i.e., persons #6, 13, 36, 67, 76).
 This is the time when Enron filed for bankruptcy.

 We can also visualize the mixed membership vectors of the network entities and track the trajectory of the mixed membership vector for an individual as shown in Figure 9.
-They can help us understand the network as a whole and how each individual evolve in their roles.
+They can help us understand the network as a whole and how each individual evolves in his or her role.
 Based on these examples, we believe dMMSB can provide a useful visual portal for exploring the stories behind Enron.